 How to Dispute Errors and Mistakes in Your Credit Reports4 min read

-You may think that your credit report perfectly reflects your financial history, but that might not always be true.
+You may think that your credit reports perfectly reflect an accurate picture of your credit history.
+But that might not always be true.

-There are some conflicting reports, but in 2012 an FTC study found that about 25% of consumers had an error on one of their credit reports, and 5% were paying higher interest rates because of those mistakes.
-The study also found that about 20% of consumers who found errors and disputed them wound up with a better credit score, making them more eligible for better loan terms.
+In 2012 an FTC study found that about 25% of consumers had an error on one of their credit reports, and 5% were paying higher interest rates because of those mistakes.
+The study also found that about 10% of consumers who found errors and disputed them wound up with better credit scores, making them more eligible for better loan terms.

-So it’s definitely worth your time to get your credit report and take a look at its contents.
-If you find any mistakes or omissions you can take some pretty simple steps to correct them.
+It’s definitely worth your time to get your credit reports and take a look at their contents.
+In fact, you should make a habit of reviewing your three credit reports several times per year.
+If you find any mistakes, you can take some pretty simple steps to correct them.

-You have three credit reports, one from each of the credit bureaus (also known as credit reporting agencies): Experian, Equifax, and TransUnion.
-You can check all of your reports for free once per year from AnnualCreditReport.com.
+You have three credit reports, one from each of the consumer credit bureaus (also known as credit reporting agencies) — Experian, Equifax, and TransUnion.
+Under federal law, you can check free credit reports from all three major bureaus once every 12 months from AnnualCreditReport.com.

-- Name misspellings, often when family members share similar names
+- Name misspellings (common when family members share similar names)

 - Duplicate accounts